StackStorm/st2docs/docs/source/reference/packs.rst

 .. literalinclude:: /../../st2/contrib/hello_st2/policies/policy1.yaml

 7. Install this pack manually.
-Your pack should be versioned in git for this step to work.
+Your pack should be versioned in git for this step to work, or you can move the files to ``/opt/stackstorm/packs``.
+It's up to you to figure out an optimal workflow for editing and versioning your packs, but we recommend using git and installing from your repositories.

 .. code-block:: bash

-   # If hello_st2 is on the same server.
+   # 1. If hello_st2 is on the same server.
    st2 pack install ./hello_st2

-   # If hello_st2 is hosted on github.
+   # 2. If hello_st2 is hosted on github.
    st2 pack install https://github.com/<your pack URL>

+   # 3. If you want to move the pack without git.
+   cp -R ./hello_st2 /opt/stackstorm/packs

    # Reload the content.
    st2 pack register hello_st2